 Board and Care Homes – a Great Option for Seniors

-Board and care homes are meant for seniors who need some assistance with daily activities but do not require skilled nursing assistance.
-The level of care provided is similar to what's offered at assisted living communities.
-Typically, all three meals and snacks are included in the cost of rent.
-Most homes include cleaning and laundry services as well.
+Board and care homes are meant for seniors who need some assistance with daily activities but do not require skilled nursing assistance, similar to an assisted living community.
+Typically, all three meals and snacks are included in the cost of rent, and most homes include cleaning and laundry services as well.
 Caregivers are on standby to assist with activities like eating, medication management, toileting, and personal grooming.

-In California, a board and care home is a senior living facility licensed to care for 6 to 20 residents who need some assistance, but do not require ongoing skilled nursing care.
+In California, a board and care home is a senior living facility licensed to care for six to 20 residents who need some assistance but do not require ongoing skilled nursing care.
 Outside of California, the requirements and terminology do change a little.
-So keep that in mind if you live out of state, or you are helping a senior loved one who lives in another state.
-Residential care home, group home, and personal care home are all terms that refer to essentially the same thing.
+So keep that in mind if you live out of state or are helping a senior loved one living in another state.
+Residential care homes, group homes, and personal care homes all refer to essentially the same thing.

 Board and care homes are a great option for seniors who are transitioning from independent living to long-term care.
 While researching options available in your area, make sure any board and care homes you look at meet the following criteria: